vtereshkov/umka-lang/spec.md

 Two types are *equivalent* if

 * They are the same type
+* They are declared types that have the same identifier.
+Any other declared types are not equivalent
 * They are pointer types and have equivalent base types and both are either strong or weak
 * They are array types and have equal length and equivalent item types
 * They are dynamic array types and have equivalent item types